Chevrolet Express Insurance Rates

 Rates are averaged for all Chevrolet Express models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on car insurance not only requires being a low-risk driver, but also having above-average credit, eliminating unnecessary coverage, and possibly raising deductibles.
-Make time to compare rates every year by requesting rates from direct carriers like Progressive and GEICO, and also from your local insurance agents.
+Saving money on car insurance consists of avoiding accidents and violations, having good credit, eliminating unneeded coverage, and deciding if full coverage is necessary.
+Spend time shopping around every year by requesting rates from direct carriers like GEICO and Progressive, and also from your local insurance agents.

-The items below are a recap of the coverage data touched on in this article.
+The list below is a brief recap of the coverage data touched on above.

-- Drivers can save as much as $160 per year just by quoting early and online
+- Drivers can save as much as $160 per year just by quoting online in advance

-- Higher risk drivers that have major violations or accidents will pay on average $1,560 more each year to insure their Express
+- Higher risk drivers who tend to receive serious violations will pay on average $1,560 more each year for car insurance

 Rate Tables and Charts